Gabriel Arias Preview, Player Props: Guardians vs. Twins

-On Tuesday, Gabriel Arias (batting .333 in his past 10 games) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 6:10 PM ET.
+Gabriel Arias -- batting .282 in his past 10 games -- will be in action for the Cleveland Guardians versus the Minnesota Twins, with Joe Ryan on the hill, on September 6 at 1:10 PM ET.

 Gabriel Arias Game Info & Props vs. the Twins